amireza007/amireza007.github.io/_posts/2024-05-19-DSAGV-guide.md

 - `Container`, `Vehicle` and `Tour` of `HCDVRP` is used in `Intialize_SA_By_NSA_Solution()`!
 - `MCF_NSA_Solve(...)` from `MCFLIGHT1_0_6.cpp` and `Read_NSA_Solution(...)` is used in `RepairGraphModel(...)` in `MCFModel1_3.cpp`.
 - `DBGrid4` is the **AGV table** in the **Solution** groupbox.
-- **Update**: All ui components are being renamed by their _sensible_ meanings and captions and hints etc.

 - `DBGrid5` is the one that \__I think\__ updates the `PortDoneJobTable.db`.
 The columns of `DBGrid5` are exactly the same as `PortDoneJobTable`.
 - So far, I have renamed **Groupboxes, Edits**.
 I won't rename _all labels_; **just the ones in the `MCFModel1_3`.**